 It would be very helpful for us to hear back from you by [DATE] regarding your availability to participate in this study.
 We look forward to hearing from you and working with you in the near future.

-Should you have any questions, please do not hesitate to contact me, Molly Matthews-Ewald with 2M Research Services, or Akua White with the USDA.
+Should you have any questions, please do not hesitate to contact me, Molly Matthews-Ewald with 2M Research Services, or Akua White with USDA/FNS.

 Sincerely,